3516 BP - Emergencies and Disaster Preparedness Plan

 EMERGENCIES AND DISASTER PREPAREDNESS PLAN

-The Superintendent or designee shall provide training to employees regarding their responsibilities, including periodic drill and exercises to test and refine staff’s responsiveness in the event of an emergency.
+The Superintendent or designee shall provide training to employees regarding their responsibilities, including periodic drills and exercises to test and refine staff's responsiveness in the event of an emergency.

-The Board shall grant the use of school buildings, grounds and equipment to public agencies, including the American Red Cross, for mass care and welfare shelters during disasters or other emergencies affecting the public health and welfare.
-The Board shall cooperate with such agencies in furnishing and maintaining whatever service they deem necessary to meet the community’s needs.
+The Board shall grant the use of school buildings, grounds, and equipment to public agencies, including the American Red Cross, for mass care and welfare shelters during disasters or other emergencies affecting the public health and welfare.
+The Board shall cooperate with such agencies in furnishing and maintaining whatever services the district may deem necessary to meet the community's needs.
 (Education Code 32282)

 District employees are considered disaster service workers and are subject to disaster service activities assigned to them.
 (Government Code 3100)